LLM International Business - Masters in Law

 Applicants will also be required to satisfy English language requirements.
 Applicants whose Bachelors degree was not taught and assessed in English should have an English language level equivalent to IELTS 6.5.

 School: Cardiff School of Management

-There are no written examinations.
-Knowledge and skills of the students are assessed through coursework, class participation, oral presentations, debates and a dissertation.
+Whilst there are no written examinations, knowledge, understanding and skills are assessed through academic essays, case notes, presentations, negotiation, mooting and a legal dissertation.